In research and teaching, the Institute of Regional Science (IfR) focuses on

 The work on these topics is carried out in the framework of

-- the Master's Degree Course in Regional Science/Spatial Planning focussing on the special challenges of developing and newly industrialised countries,
+- the Master's degree course in Regional Science/Spatial Planning focusing on special challenges of developing and newly industrialized countries,

-- the Joint Master's Degree programme in Regional Science/Spatial Planning in cooperation with the Universidad de Concepción (UdeC), Chile, focussing on the responsibilities of disaster management in spatial planning and risk-oriented regional development,
+- the German-Chilean Master's degree programme in Regional Science/Spatial Planning in cooperation with the Universidad de Concepción (UdeC), Chile focusing on the role of disaster management in spatial planning and risk-oriented regional development,

-- courses in the field of spatial and urban planning for students of civil engineering and other degree programmes specialising in this field;
+- courses in the field of spatial and urban planning for students of civil engineering and other degree programmes specializing in this field,

 - different research projects.

-In the framework of the International Master's Degree Course in Regional Science/Spatial Planning, the IfR offers two different, four-term degree programmes, both of which focus on the special problems of developing and newly industrialised countries:
+In the framework of the Master's degree course in Regional Science/Spatial Planning, the IfR offers two different four-term master's degree programmes dealing with the special problems of developing and newly industrialized countries:

-- The International Master's Degree Programme in Regional Science/Spatial Planning taught at the Karlsruhe Institute of Technology, Germany, leading to the degree of "Master of Regional Science, M.Sc.", including a field research period of several weeks,
+- The international Master's degree programme in Regional Science/Spatial Planning at KIT, Germany leading to the degree of "Master of Regional Science, MSc", including a field research period of several weeks,

-- the Joint Master's Degree Programme in Regional Science/Spatial Planning with a special focus on risk-oriented regional planning, taught in equal shares at the KIT and the Universidad de Concepción (UdeC), Chile and leading to the double degree of "Master in Regional Science - Magíster en Ciéncias Régionales".
+- the German-Chilean Master's degree programme in Regional Science/Spatial Planning focusing on natural hazards and disaster prevention.
+This programme is taught in equal shares at KIT and Universidad de Concepción (UdeC), Chile.
+Graduates are awarded a double degree, "Master of Science in Regional Science - Magíster en Ciéncias Régionales".